LGBTQ+

 Afternoon and Evening

-To kick off day 3, you can't go wrong with the Breakfast Club in the East Village.
+To kick off day three, wake up and start the day with Pride Yoga at 8 a.m.
+Afterwards, you can't go wrong with the Breakfast Club in the East Village.
 This cool and casual hotspot has something on the menu for everyone.
-From S'more Donut Holes to the Totchoes, they have you covered.
+From S'mores Donut Holes to the Totchos, they have you covered.

-Everybody loves a parade!
-After breakfast it will be time to head to the Capital City Pride Parade.
-This one is a weekend must-see!
+No pride festival is complete without the parade.
+After breakfast, it will be time to head to the Capital City Pride Parade.
 A celebration of community and culture the pride parade honors LGBTQ+ social and self-acceptance, legal rights, achievements, and pride.
-The iconic route starts at the Iowa State Capital and travels down Grand Avenue into the Historic East Village.
-The parade kicks off at Noon sharp.
-Show us your PRIDE, Iowa!
+The route starts at the Iowa State Capitol and travels down Grand Avenue into the Historic East Village and kicks off at 12 p.m.